Pete Duranko

 At Bishop McCort High School, he played football, ran track, and was a shot putter.
 He was inducted into the Pennsylvania State Hall of Fame.

 Duranko earned a Master's degree from St. Francis University of Loretto, Pennsylvania.
 After his playing days, he became a steel company executive.
 Duranko died in 2011 from amyotrophic lateral sclerosis (ALS), which he had had since 2000.
 Postmortem research showed that Duranko had developed chronic traumatic encephalopathy.
+He was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.